EO Modulation Systems

 Figure 2.
 Typical transverse-field electro-optic modulator.
 The first two crystals cancel double refraction and the second pair cancel the natural birefringence.

 If bandwidth requirements exceed 10 MHz, the most efficient method of obtaining broader bandwidths is to configure the modulator as a balanced transmission line.
 In figure 4 we have incorporated the individual crystals into a balanced line.
-The total capacitance remains unchanged, but, depending on how the crystals are electroded, the electrical cutoff frequency may be extended dramatically, yielding low voltage-standing- wave-ratios to the driving electronics.
-The bandwidth of this configuration follows a (sin x/x) response, with the first zero crossing at
+The total capacitance remains unchanged, but, depending on how the crystals are electroded, the electrical cutoff frequency may be extended dramatically, yielding low voltage-standing-wave-ratios to the driving electronics.
+The bandwidth of this configuration follows a (sin x/x) response, with the first zero crossing at the frequency determined by the electrical length of the transmission line.
+Specifically, the first zero crossing occurs at a frequency where the electrical path length equals half a wavelength, typically approximated by:

 Figure 4.
 Equivalent circuit for high-frequency modulator (> 10 Mhz), where the modulator is configured as a balanced transmission line.